AdventurousWebDesign/adventurouswebdesign.github.io/_work/meijin.md

 {% include image_aside_macbook.html image=image-src caption=image-caption %}

+{% capture quote-body %}
+We were looking for a very specific LMS that needed to satisfy our students, our coaches, and ourselves.
+Cameron and Adventurous Web Design came through for us and helped craft an education experience that's had a positive impacts on hundreds of people!
+We've served up X seasons of courses and counting, and it's been a joy.
+{% endcapture %}

+{% include quote.html
+  body=quote-body avatar="/assets/images/meghan-telpner.jpg"
+  person="Meghan Telpner" position="Founder"
+  company="The Academy of Culinary Nutrition"
+%}

 We started translating the standard LMS user flows into prototypes.
 Extending beyond the basic LMS feature set to cover the ACN's specific needs.
 Meghan and her team already had a well-worn map of their students' and experts'